top of page

 Stories in Song

-Arran-born Gillian is an outstanding traditional fiddler and singer, whose authenticity and natural charm shine through in her performances.
-She was the first winner of BBC Radio Scotland’s Young Traditional Musician of the Year and has been listed by The Scotsman as one of twelve influential women in Scottish culture.
+Arran-born Gillian is an outstanding traditional fiddler and singer whose authenticity and natural charm infuse her performances.
+She was the first winner of BBC Radio Scotland’s Young Traditional Musician of the Year and was recently listed by The Scotsman as one of twelve influential women in Scottish culture.

 Marty Ross